mschlenker/lesslinux-builder/README.md

 **Legacy: Yellow** Build with `--legacy` - this uses headers and kernels from the 3.18.x LTS series.
 Not as extensively tested as stable.

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
 Works quite good, need some fine tuning.
-Has been updated to kernel 4.1.11, but kernel configuration might receive some fine tuning.
+Has been updated to kernel 4.1.x, but kernel configuration might receive some fine tuning.
 Still minor issues with some games that use cogl and clutter.

 **Unstable: Red** Build with `--unstable`.
-Currently only minor updates relative to stable, but no matching package content, not deeply tested
+DO NOT USE.
+Currenty we are updating to kernel 4.4, GCC 6.1, glibc 2.23, nearly everything will fail to build!

 ## Checking out